Top Stories from Uzbekistan

 There is a slight downwards trend in current smoking prevalence in the general population in Uzbekistan.
 Smoking prevalence was 15% overall in 2000 and declined to 12% in 2015, with a further drop to around 11% projected by 2025.
 The prevalence for men has decreased from 29% in 2000 to 24% in 2015, with a further decrease to under 22% projected by 2025.
 For women, prevalence was very low at 1.5% in 2000, dropping slightly to 1.3% in 2015, and is projected to remain at that level by 2025.
 The WHO published prevalence trend estimates in tobacco smoking, as shown here, in their 2018 2nd edition report, which show slightly different smoking prevalence to the WHO country profiles.
 Data for the estimates were obtained from WHO databases.
 The trend lines are projections, not predictions, of future attainment.
 A projection indicates a likely endpoint if the country maintains its tobacco control efforts at the same level that it has implemented them to date.
 Therefore the impact of recent interventions could alter the expected endpoint shown in the projection.
 While the methods of estimation used in the first and second editions of the WHO report are the same, the volume of data available for the second edition is larger i.e. 200 more national surveys.
 The results presented are therefore more robust.

 There is no specific law regarding e-cigarettes.
 If you have an update please e-mail the GSTHR team.
-E-cigarettes is allowed.
+In Uzbekistan, the estimated prevalence of E-cigarettes use was 0.2% in Uzbekistan.

 In Uzbekistan you don't need a prescription to purchase NRT.